 Mint rust can be difficult to clear up, and pulling out the affected plants is another option if you prefer to avoid chemical treatments.
 Make sure to pull out the entire root system and dispose of all plant matter by burning or in the trash.

 Since mint is an edible leaf crop, using harsh fungicides should be your very last resort.
 However, they are effective.
-If you choose to go this route, pick a vegetable-safe formula, like this organic one, and follow all directions on the package carefully.
+If you choose to go this route, pick a vegetable-safe formula and follow all directions on the package carefully.
 In particular, make sure to note when it’s safe to harvest your mint leaves again.

 Cucumber mosaic virus.
 It doesn’t happen too often, but mint is susceptible to cucumber mosaic virus infection.